 In fact, Lewis Ginger offers a gardening certification program.
 It looks like about a year's worth of classes, and I'm tempted to enroll.

 Lastly, I want to explore all that my tiny urban garden can be.
 Where can I find more growing space?
 What can I put in a container to open up more garden space?
 In other words, what ways can growing in the city be an asset instead of a liability?

 If more city dwellers gardened, we could bring back green spaces into the urban landscape.
 More city folks would enjoy the bright, rich taste of a fresh tomato.
 More kids would grow up learning a few small farm skills.

 Urban gardening, urban farming and urban homesteading are a growing movement, and we are excited to help expand it.
 In the coming year we want to learn as much as we can and share that knowledge with fellow urbanites who appreciate amazing food.

 Grow it, cook it, eat it.
-That’s how I plan to stay happy, healthy and sane in 2017, and beyond.
-Join me and we’ll all get through this year together!
+That's how I plan to stay happy, healthy and sane in the coming year, and beyond.
+Join me and we'll all get through this year together!